practicalli/spacemacs/structural-editing/smartparens-cheatsheet.md

 If point is inside a string or comment, fill the current paragraph instead, and with ARG, justify as well.

-Otherwise, reindent the current defun, and adjust the position of the point.
+Otherwise, re-indent the current defun, and adjust the position of the point.

 ――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――